 Ginga is written entirely in the Python programming language, and uses only supporting Python packages.
 As long as a platform supports Python and the necessary packages, it can run some version of Ginga.
 On recent Linux, Mac and Windows versions, all of these packages are available.

 7.1.2 Does Ginga work with Python 3?

-Yes.
+Yes, but only Python 3.5 or later.
 Just install with Python 3.
-Of course, you need all the supporting modules for Python 3 (NumPy, SciPy, Qt 5, etc.)
+Of course, you need all the supporting modules for Python 3 (NumPy, SciPy, Qt 5, etc.).